Surrogate Model-Based Explainability Methods for Point Cloud NNs: EXPLAINABILITY APPROACHES FOR POINT CLOUDS

-According to the definition of local accuracy of additive feature attribution methods\cite{Lundberg2017}:
+Fidelity metrics are only suitable for surrogate model approaches.
+Additional measuring methodologies are required for the reliability of non-surrogate-based explainability methods such as gradients-based saliency maps.
+According to the hypothesis of local accuracy of additive feature attribution ~\cite{Lundberg2017}:

-the output of original model $f\left ({x} \right )$ is composed by linear summation of the individual feature contributions $\phi_{i}$.
-One of the most intuitive ways to verify an explainability approach is to eliminate features with certain contributions $\phi_{i}$ (normally positive or negative) according to their generated explanations and observe whether the output of the model $f(x)$ exhibits corresponding variations:
+the output of original model $f\left ({x} \right )$ is composed by linear summation of the individual feature attributions $\phi_{i}$.
+One of the most intuitive ways to verify an explainability approach is to eliminate features with certain attributions $\phi_{i}$ (normally positive or negative) according to their generated explanations and observe whether the output of the model $f(x)$ exhibits corresponding variations:

-where $\phi_{i}{x_i}$ denotes the contribution of flipped feature and $f\left (x\backslash i \right )$ denotes the output of the model after flipping feature $i$.
-There are three conceivable flipping methods: removing the corresponding feature from the original instance, setting the spatial coordinates of the feature to specific values, or reversing the sign of its coordinates.
-In our experiments we select the respective averages along with all three coordinates as the flippings.